Rudolf Heidenhain

-Rudolf Peter Heinrich Heidenhain ([ˈhaɪdn̩haɪn]; 29 January 1834 – 13 October 1897) was a German physiologist born in Marienwerder, East Prussia (now Kwidzyn, Poland).
+Rudolf Peter Heinrich Heidenhain ([ˈhaɪdn̩haɪn]; 29 January 1834 – 13 October 1897) was a German physiologist born in Marienwerder, Province of Prussia (now Kwidzyn, Poland).
 His son, Martin Heidenhain, was a highly regarded anatomist.

 Academic career

 He studied medicine at the Universities of Halle and Berlin.
 After receiving his doctorate, he remained in Berlin as an assistant to Emil du Bois-Reymond (1818-1896).
 In 1856 he returned to Halle, and worked in the laboratory of Alfred Wilhelm Volkmann (1801-1877).
 While serving an assistant at Halle, he made improvements on Hermann Welcker’s procedure for measurement of blood volume.

 In 1859 he attained the chair of physiology at the University of Breslau, where he remained for the rest of his career.
 Three of his famous students at Breslau were Karl Weigert (1845-1904), Ivan Petrovich Pavlov (1849-1936), and Albert Wojciech Adamkiewicz (1850-1921).
 His laboratory was the source of voluminous contributions by himself, his pupils, or his assistants to Pflügers Archiv on a large variety of special topics in the field of his studies.